What Does It Take to Achieve Scale in Women's Empowerment Activities?

 There is broad global recognition that meeting targets and 21st century challenges require multiplied efforts to reach and benefit increasing numbers of people currently living in poverty — in other words, scale.

 While there are different pathways for achieving scale, “scaling up” is broadly understood to mean expanding, replicating, adapting and sustaining successful policies, programs or projects to reach a greater number of people, and is part of a broader process of innovation and learning.
-Scale is also relative to
+Scale is also relative to county context; it is easier to reach scale in countries with large market actors, dense populations and industries that are highly networked and geographically concentrated.
+There are some examples of development programs that have successfully reached scale to benefit millions of poor households, producers, consumers and workers in the agriculture sector.
+However, most development programming interventions are short-lived and limited in reach and impact.

 Scaling women’s empowerment